-"I will be talking to them about that," McCartney told the Television Critics Association in Los Angeles, just hours before a perfomance.
+"I will be talking to them about that," McCartney told the Television Critics Association in Los Angeles.

 "I don't think it's great.
 I do think it is a horrendous violation of privacy, and I do think it's been going on a long time, and I do think more people than we know knew about it.
 But I think I should just listen and hear what the facts are before I comment," he said.

 McCartney is the latest celebrity to be dragged into Britain's phone hacking scandal, which centers on allegations that journalists routinely eavesdropped on private phone messages, bribed police officers for tips and illegally obtained confidential information for stories.